-Based on our overall corporate objective achievement, the Compensation Committee awarded each our named executive officers 25% of their target bonuses for 2018, as reflected in the Summary Compensation Table.
+Based on our overall corporate objective achievement, the Compensation Committee awarded each of our named executive officers who were serving at the end of 2019, 108% of their target bonuses for 2019, as reflected in the Summary Compensation Table.
+Mr. Sherman's and Mr. Andriole's bonus payments were prorated for the period of time they were employed with us in 2019.